 - United States public law dealing with control of confidential information/ trade secrets entitled to protection from disclosure.

 The Florida State University (FSU) Intellectual Property and Technology Handbook deals with controlling, protecting and transitioning to the private sector, intellectual property and technology originated by FSU staff.
 The emphasis of this Document Control Procedure is to establish a means to protect applicable technical data received from other organizations while that data is at FSU for research and performance of contract activities at the CAPS facility.

 Technical Data must be controlled and protected if:

-- It is identified as "Proprietary", "Confidential", "Competition Sensitive" or similarly designated by the originating organization.
+- It is identified in writing as "Proprietary", "Confidential", "Competition Sensitive" or similarly designated by the originating organization.
+Documents may also be marked in accordance with the National Archives' Controlled Unclassified Information (CUI) marking requirements.
 Such information is protected from release under federal and state law, and CAPS is obligated to protect against any unauthorized disclosure or release of the information to any source, foreign or domestic.

-- It satisfies the criteria for control by the ITAR, which imposes further restrictions on release of technical data to foreign persons.
+- It satisfies the criteria for control by the EAR or ITAR (Export Controls), which imposes further restrictions on release of technical data to foreign persons.

 - Special terms or conditions of the particular contract apply which limit access or distribution of technical data.

 The primary responsibility of the Directors of CAPS is to maintain CAPS' integrity and stature as an academic research institution.
-In recognizing that the imperatives of a research institution differ from those of a corporation, the Directors will work with contracting corporations to ensure that restrictions, whether proprietary- or ITAR-related, are imposed only when necessary.
+In recognizing that the imperatives of a research institution differ from those of a corporation, the Directors will work with contracting corporations to ensure that restrictions, whether proprietary- or export control-related, are imposed only when authorized.

 The Directors of CAPS are responsible for implementation of this procedure.
 The Directors may delegate required tasks at their discretion.
 Clarifications or issues regarding the application and/or execution of this procedure will be referred to the Directors for resolution.